letianjiang05/Notebook/Digital Logic/Topic 4 and 5 Synchonous & Asynchronous Sequential Circuit.md

+# Summary
+- Counter
+    - Asynchronous
+    - Synchronous
+    - Modulus of counter
+    - mod-x counter
+- Shift register
-- Counters
+    - Mode of operation
-- Registers
+    - Shift register counter
 # Sequential logic modules
-Sequential logic modules are circuits, in which **combinational logic elements are combined with latches and flip-flops** to realize several commonly-used functions. \
+Sequential logic modules are circuits, in which **combinational logic elements are combined with latches and flip-flops** to realize several commonly-used functions.
-Two main classes of these modules are **registers** and **counters**, which are the basic building blocks of a digital computer and other digital logic applications. \
+Two main classes of these modules: **registers** and **counters**, which are the basic building blocks of a digital computer and other digital logic applications.
-The shift registers are used for storing and manipulating binary data.\
+- The shift registers
+    - used for storing and manipulating binary data.
-Shift registers can be combined with a binary adder to produce an accumulator.\
+    - Can be combined with a binary adder to produce an accumulator.

+# Counter
+- The counters
-The counters, which generate sequences of binary numbers, are used in timing units, control circuits, signal generators, and numerous other devices.
+    - generate sequences of binary numbers.
+    - used in timing units, control circuits, signal generators, and numerous other devices.

-# Sequential Circuits
+- Counters are a class of sequential logic circuits that tally a series of input pulses; the pulses may be **regular** or **irregular** in nature.
+- The basic building device for counters is the JK or T flip-flop that operates in **toggle mode**.

-## Asynchronous sequential circuits:
+## Asynchronous
-Outputs and states change as soon as an input changes.
+- Outputs and states change as soon as an input changes.

 ``` mermaid
 graph LR